 Since many homes have electric ranges (stoves) and many apartment dwellers are not allowed to store a grill on their patios or balconies, today’s list is comprised of options that don’t require any heating at all.
 It is not the optimal scenario.
 Apartment dwellers should at least own a small grill or camp stove for emergency situations.
 The list below is intended for the pantry only.
 Homes should also have a black-out kit consisting of flashlights, batteries, crank radio, etc. The next installment will cover ideas for shelf-stable foods that must be heated.

 Important: If you only rarely consume canned food, the high sodium of many processed foods can be a shock to your system.
 Do not add sports drink to this mix.
 Save those for times when nothing is staying in or held down.
 Plain water is best for anyone who is not ill or performing strenuous labor.
-Assume a minimum of one gallon of water per person for a minimum of three days.
+Assume a minimum of one gallon of water per person per day for a minimum of three days.
 Don’t forget to rotate stored water every six months.

 The menu for the first day of a power outage for any cause (hurricane, ice storm, forgot to pay the bill, or those pesky zombies) is simple.
 It’s clean out the fridge day.
 Those who lose power due to inclement cold weather are often able to use their back porch / balcony / or other unheated area as a makeshift fridge.
 Those of who will likely have triple digits following a bad storm don’t have this option.
 Assuming there is no way to heat food, only eat what is safe to consume cold.
 A case of food poisoning without power or transportation isn’t always just a minor inconvenience.
 Keep Gatorade, Pedialyte or other sports style drinks on hand (even in powdered form) to help prevent dehydration in individuals who are unwell.